MichaelCurrin/jekyll-blog-demo/README.md

 This will affect any checks in the files such as `if jekyll.environment == "production"`.
 This is useful for example to only show Google Analytics tag on Production site.

-Then copy the contents of *_site* directory to your server and serve with Apache or a similar web server.
+Then copy the contents of `_site` directory to your server and serve with Apache or a similar web server.

-## Customization

-Update the values in the config file to match your project.
-Such as `url`.

-If you want Google Analytics tracking, this is already supported by the Minima theme used here.
-So just set the ID in the config file:

-- `_config.yml`
-    ```yml
-    google_analytics: UA-123467-78
-    ```

 ## License